 Withdrawal from the University

-To be official, any withdrawal must be approved by the director of the School of Graduate Studies, the instructors concerned, the student’s advisor, the director of financial aid, and the Distance Learning Center.
+To be official, any withdrawal must be approved by the dean of the School of Graduate Studies, the instructors concerned, the student’s advisor, the director of financial aid, and the Center for Distance Learning.
 Grades of “F” (failure) will be recorded in the case of unofficial withdrawals.
 All fees and assessments must be paid before a student will be granted official clearance.
-Students who withdraw after the end of the tenth week of a term must petition, in writing, the director of the School of Graduate Studies for permission to begin withdrawal procedures.
+Students who withdraw after the end of the tenth week of a term must petition, in writing, the dean of the School of Graduate Studies for permission to begin withdrawal procedures.

 Retention, Probation, and Dismissal